-When a fund with a certain amount of foreign investments must pay income taxes to foreign governments, the nonrefundable portion paid on your behalf is reported in Box 6 of your 1099-DIV and is also included in Box 1.
+When a fund with a certain amount of foreign investments must pay income taxes to foreign governments, the nonrefundable portion paid on your behalf is reported in Box 6 of your 1099-DIV and also is included in Box 1.
 When you file your U.S. tax return, you may use this amount either as a direct credit against taxes due (usually the more advantageous approach) or as an itemized deduction.
 You can only take the credit if you held the fund shares for 16 days during the 31-day period beginning 15 days before the fund's ex-dividend date.
 The amount of the credit actually available to you may be limited depending on your particular tax situation.

 Shareholders with $600 or less of foreign taxes ($300 or less if individual) can take advantage of a simplified method for taking the foreign tax credit.

 States do not tax income earned on direct U.S. government obligations.
 However, if the income was derived from a mutual fund, some states require that a minimum percentage of the fund's assets—usually 50%—be invested in these securities to qualify for the exemption.

 In January, your mutual fund should notify you of the percentage of the fund's income distributions earned from U.S. government securities and also indicate which funds had more than 50% of their total assets invested in such issues.
 Consult your state's taxing authority regarding the law in your state.

 When a fund pays out more income than it earned during the course of a year on a tax basis, the excess is called a "return of capital" and is reported on Form 1099-DIV as a nontaxable distribution.
 You should subtract any such amounts from the cost basis of your shares.